Stephen Nichols

-Stephen Earl Nichols (born February 19, 1951) is an American actor, recognized for his roles on American daytime soap operas.
+Stephen Earl Nichols (born February 19, 1951) is an American television actor who is recognized for his roles on various daytime soap operas.
 He has portrayed Steve "Patch" Johnson on NBC's Days of Our Lives on and off since 1985.
 In 1996, he joined the cast of ABC's General Hospital as Stefan Cassadine; he exited the role in 2003.
 From 2009 to 2013, he portrayed the role of Tucker McCall on The Young and the Restless.